addai20/Didi-Bubble-Tea-Practice/README.md

 ### Step 3 - Delete a Tea

-Clicking the 'Delete' button will remove that particular tea from the DOM and from the database and the changes should persist.
+Clicking the 'Remove' button will remove that particular tea from the DOM and from the database and the changes should persist.
 For example, if I delete "Long Island Tea" then without refreshing the page, I should no longer see the card for that tea.
 In addition, if I manually refresh the page, I still should not see the tea I just deleted.

 * **Route:** DELETE `http://localhost:3000/teas/:id`